pyarmak/entrada-1x-docs/user/docs/studentmanagement/leavesabsence.md

 #Student Leaves of Absence
-Entrada can be used to track learner leaves of absence.
+Elentra can be used to track learner leaves of absence.
 These need to be logged by a curriculum coordinator and can be done through a user's profile page.

 * Navigate to Admin>Manage Users.
 * Search for the appropriate user (the person taking leave) and click on his/her name.